From idea to live product

 You use AI as a thinking partner.
 You ask follow-up questions, stress-test ideas, and push back on weak answers.
 Most people quit when AI gives a bad answer.
 You iterate.

 Human skill: Self-management.
-Frustration tolerance and persistence when AI underperforms.
+Frustration tolerance and persistence.

 You manage the conversation itself.
 You know when to start fresh, how to carry forward what matters, and why a clean session with good context beats a long session with a full memory.

 You design AI experiences for others.
 You think about what data AI needs, how workflows should be structured, and how to scope access responsibly.
-You direct what gets built, even if you are not writing the code.

 You document your best AI processes into reusable workflows.
 Your results are consistent because the system is consistent.
 You build infrastructure that compounds.